shru9823/FastDiscordDB/README.md

 ![Alt text for your diagram](readme_diagrams/redis.png)

 ### Elasticsearch Versus PostgreSQL for Full-Text Search
+Elastic search is a distributed, restful search and analytics engine.
+Elasticsearch performs full-text searches through a combination of indexing and the use of powerful query DSL (Domain Specific Language).
+It performs tokenization and other steps like removing stop words, applying stemmers and then the tokens are indexed in a data structure called an inverted index, which helps in search operation.
 Elasticsearch provides superior full-text search functionalities:
 - **Designed for Search Operations**: Optimized for fast searching with a distributed nature for easy scalability.
 - **Complex Query Language**: Supports extensive, complex search queries including fuzzy searching and boolean logic.